mcarrera/pokedex/README.md

 ### Azure Deployment
-The API is deployed to Azure via GitHub Actions at the URL `https://pokemarco.azurewebsites.net/`.
-To test it, simply replace `https://localhost:7040` with the above URL.
+The API is deployed to Azure via GitHub Actions at the URL https://pokemarco.azurewebsites.net/.
+To test it, simply replace https://localhost:704` with the above URL.

-Please note that the Azure deployment is on Free Tier, so it might slow to respond, in particular if it has been idle.
+Please note that the application is deployed on Azure’s Free Tier.
+If the application has not been accessed for a while and goes into an idle state, there might be a slight delay in response times as Azure needs to resume the application.

 ## Design Decisions and Libraries Used